Phosphorus pentoxide: Applications

 However, its utility for drying is limited somewhat by its tendency to form a protective viscous coating that inhibits further dehydration by unspent material.
 A granular form of P_{4}O_{10} is used in desiccators.

-Consistent with its strong desiccating power, P_{4}O_{10} is used in organic synthesis for dehydration.
+Consistent with its strong desiccating power, P4O10 is used in organic synthesis for dehydration.
 The most important application is for the conversion of primary amides into nitriles: